jump-dev/Gurobi_jll.jl/README.md

 The underlying solver is a closed-source commercial product for which you must [purchase a license](https://www.gurobi.com).

+The Gurobi artifacts that are automatically downloaded on install are governed by the [Gurobi EULA](https://www.gurobi.com/EULA).
+When installing `Gurobi_jll`, you accept the EULA.

+`Gurobi_jll` includes a number of open source libraries.
+The licenses for these dependencies can be found in the `share/doc` directory of the downloaded artifact (see `Gurobi_jll.artifact_dir` for the directory).

 ## Platforms

 `Gurobi_jll.jl` is available for the following platforms:

 * `macOS x86_64` (`x86_64-apple-darwin`)
+* `macOS aarch64` (`aarch64-apple-darwin`)
 * `Linux x86_64` (`x86_64-linux-gnu`)
 * `Windows x86_64` (`x86_64-w64-mingw32`)